ArduPilot/ardupilot_wiki/common/source/docs/common-connect-mission-planner-autopilot.rst

 Pixhawk there are useful :ref:`LEDs <common-leds-pixhawk>` and :ref:`Sounds <common-sounds-pixhawkpx4>` which can tell you the state of the autopilot).

-If using a remoter link (not USB) and Mission Planner connects, but does not download parameters or you cannot get commands, like mode changes acted upon,then the autopilot probably has Singing turned on.
+If using a remote link (not USB) and Mission Planner connects, but does not download parameters or you cannot get commands, like mode changes acted upon,then the autopilot probably has Signing turned on.
 See :ref:`common-MAVLink2-signing`.

 .. _troubleshooting-composite-connections: